OfferUp Review: Is It Worth It to Sell Your Stuff?

 Here are our suggested ways to get ready to list your items.

-1. Take really good photos
+1. Take excellent photos

 After you create your profile, open the app, and use your phone’s camera to take photos of your items.
 OfferUp will ask you for access to your camera, so accept it and snap away.